kilandrabass/kilandrabass/README.md

 - 📈 **Tableau Dashboards:** Visualizing data for impactful storytelling
 - 🌟 Other experiments as I dive deeper into the world of tech

-## ✨ Why This Repository Exists
-This GitHub serves as:
-1. A **portfolio** to showcase what I've learned and built.
-2. A **personal archive** to look back on my progress over time.
-3. A way to connect with others who share similar interests!

 ## 🌍 Connect With Me
 Feel free to reach out if you'd like to collaborate or chat about product management, entrepreneurship, or tech!